threader/sysmon-config/README.md

 - `sysmonconfig-export-block-loldrivers.xml` merged with https://github.com/magicsword-io/LOLDrivers to block Living Off The Land Drivers

 ## Other Sysmon Configs
 - Olaf Hartong's [Sysmon Modular](https://github.com/olafhartong/sysmon-modular) - modular Sysmon config for easier maintenance and generation of specific configs

 ## Testing

-This configuration is focused on detection coverage.
-We have only one rather small testing environment to avoid problematic expressions that trigger too often.
-It is recommended to test the downloaded configuration on a small set of systems in your environment in any case.

-## Feedback

-Since we don't have more than one environment to test the config ourselves, we rely on feedback from the community.
+This configuration is focused on detection coverage and blocking rules.
+I need help with testing this configuration, so please reach out!

 Please report:

 1. Expressions that cause a high volume of events
+2. Blocking issues or missing elements
-2. Broken configuration elements (typos, wrong conditions)
+3. Broken configuration elements (typos, wrong conditions)
-3. Missing coverage (preferrably as a pull request)
+4. Missing coverage (preferrably as a pull request)

 ## Usage